 To access these resources, detailed instructions will be provided in Blackboard along with the necessary information needed to set up your account on the EdReady website.

-We will not be using a textbook in this class.
+We will not be using a hard copy text in this class.

 In addition to these course materials, you will need the following: